Gauge Theoretical Method in Solving Zero-curvature Equations I. -- Application to the Static Einstein-Maxwell Equations with Magnetic Charge: Soliton equations and the Einstein equation

-In the derivation of this equation, we used Eq.(\ref{zceqinee}), which should be compared with the zero-curvature equation (\ref{zerocurvature}) of the formulation in the proceeding section.
-Then we find that $\mathcal{A}_\mu=g,_\mu g^{-1}$ satisfies the zero-curvature equation and the equation (\ref{UrhoVz}) used in deriving (\ref{ee1}) is the continuity-like equation.
+Then we find that Eq.(\ref{zceqinee}) is the zero-curvature equation for $\mathcal{A}_1(\lambda=0)=g,_zg^{-1}$ and $\mathcal{A}_2(\lambda=0)=g,_\rho g^{-1}$, and the continuity-like equation (\ref{UrhoVz}) is reduced to Eq.(\ref{eq1}).
 We conclude that the zero-curvature equation is used both in deriving the first equation of the Einstein equation and in expressing the soliton equations.